hoangharu2002/tool_scripts/rename file/README.md

 ### List of scripts:
 1. replacechar.bat
-- Using for replacing a specific character or string with another one in all file names in current folder.
+- Using for replacing a specific character or string with another in all file names in current folder.
 - Syntax:
 ```
 replacechar[.bat] {oldchar} {newchar}